 There are few banks in the world that rival the technology and complete security systems employed by the Swiss.
 However, you can also find offshore institutions in China, Japan, Hong Kong, the Philippines, France, the Galapagos Islands, Argentina, and several other South American countries.
 Added security comes from the fact that you have the ability to set up accounts without any personal information at all, aside from a name to place on the account and a way to contact you should the bank need to.

 In many cases, an account number can be set up anonymously into which you can transfer the funds from your current account, and for a fee, the amount will then switch to another account of your choice.
 The middle step of a nameless source helps to eliminate paper trails coming from the original source to your new account that give away the sum of money you are stashing.
-Without a paper trail, the government has no way of knowing how much you have in your offshore bank.
+Without a paper trail, the government has no way of knowing how much you have in your offshore bank account.
 The use of the internet to perform transactions and confirm information has severely cut back on the amount of work involved in opening accounts in offshore banks, and even people with smaller amounts of money that they simply feel should not be subject to tax penalties are making the switch.

 With offshore accounts, you have much more flexibility in the way your funds are kept and/or distributed, making it a more preferred method of storing liquid assets than a standard American banking source.
 See opening your first offshore bank account.